 - Don’t worry a great deal about variety, if you’ve found a way of eating that’s allowing you to eat enough and high quality, stick with it.
 This also helps reduce hunger interestingly.

-Hope you found these tips somewhat useful in creating your own optimized marathon runners diet plan!
+Hope you found these tips somewhat useful in creating your own optimized marathon training nutrition!

 Still looking for more information?